 Near the end of his life, C. G. Jung was asked if he believed in God.
 He answered, “I don’t believe in God, I know God.”
 My answer is the same.
 What surprises me is how strange that sounds to most Christians.
 What profoundly saddens me is that most Christians have settled for beliefs instead of knowing.

-What I mean by calling myself a Christian is that I am a follower of the one who called himself “the Way.”
+What I mean by calling myself a Christian is that I am a follower of the one who called himself “The Way.”
 His path is my path.
 Without reservation or hesitation I place my full confidence in his way.
 It isn’t something I believe.
 It is something I live – or at least, try to live as well as I can.
 It’s my moment-by-moment most essential life practice.

 Interestingly, Jesus never called himself “The Destination.”
 Nor did his followers call themselves “followers of The Destination.”
 They called themselves “followers of The Way.”
 They understood that following Jesus was walking a path, not merely adopting a religion or a set of beliefs.
 In fact, the first generation of Christians would have never confused these things.
 They were Jews and, until they were forced out of synagogues, they had no intention of being anything other than Jews.
 But they also knew the profound changes in their depths that had resulted from following Jesus.
 They knew they hadn’t just learned some secret handshake that would guarantee their admission to heaven.
-They knew that they had signed on for a journey that involved walking a path of spiritual transformation.
+They knew that they had signed on for a journey that involved walking a path of transformation.
 I can’t imagine that ever, even for a moment, they confused whatever evolving beliefs they may have held with their faith in God and their trust in following Christ.
 They exercised their faith by following, not by believing.

-Religions lose their way when they focus primarily on the transmission and defense of beliefs and the cultivation of belonging that occurs around these circles of belief.
+Religions lose their way when they focus primarily on the transmission and defence of beliefs and the cultivation of belonging that occurs around these circles of belief.
 Christians also do this when they settle for beliefs rather than personal knowing.
 They do this when they worship Jesus rather than rather than following the path he lived and taught.
 Faith, which should enable them to walk the path, becomes reduced to agreement with propositions.

 Christianity lost its way it settled for being a religion rather than the transformational path that I am convinced was what Jesus came to teach, live and offer the world.
 And as a result Christianity is on the verge of irrelevance to spiritual seekers, both within and outside the church.